tareqaminul/kubernetes-ingress/docs/content/technical-specifications.md

 ## Supported Kubernetes Versions

-We explicitly test the NGINX Ingress Controller on a range of Kubernetes platforms at each release, and the [release notes](/nginx-ingress-controller/releases) list which platforms were tested.
-We will provide technical support for the NGINX Ingress Controller on any Kubernetes platform that is currently supported by its provider and which passes the [Kubernetes conformance tests](https://www.cncf.io/certification/software-conformance/).
+We explicitly test the NGINX Ingress Controller (NIC) on a range of Kubernetes platforms at each release, and the [release notes](/nginx-ingress-controller/releases) list which platforms were tested.
+We will provide technical support for the NGINX Ingress Controller (NIC) on any Kubernetes platform that is currently supported by its provider and which passes the [Kubernetes conformance tests](https://www.cncf.io/certification/software-conformance/).

 {{% table %}}
 | NIC Version | Supported Kubernetes Version | NIC Helm Chart Version | NIC Operator Version | NGINX / NGINX Plus version |